 Saint Petersburg public transport system has a well-developed network of routes.
 Like every big city, Saint Petersburg has everything: metro, buses, trams, taxis.
 There’re also marshrutkas (a rather specific way of transportation in Russia) and hydrofoils (a special feature of Saint Petersburg).

 Metro, buses, trams, trolleybuses will take you almost anywhere in the city.
-Suburban trains will take you further — to suburbs or other even to other regions!
+Suburban trains will take you further — to the suburbs or even to other regions!

 This guide includes the descriptions of types of public transport in Saint Petersburg, as well as ticket prices and hours of operation.
 Moreover, I added information about the main taxi services.